edvilme/animated-web-components/CONTRIBUTING.md

 - Looking into existing documentation and issues before attempting to propose a new feature.
 - Breaking changes are allowed but they must be discussed first.
 Will add a section in the Discussions tab.
 - Any type of suggestion (changing variable names, refactoring for efficiency, community stuff is greatly appreciated).
-- Feel free to add the standard rules as well.